owahl/NumericalMethodsAlgorithms/Simpson/README.md

 * y-output values

 **Output:**
-* I-the integral of the data
+* I-the integral of the dat